Exponential decay of random correlations for random Anosov systems mixing on fibers: Proof of Main Result

 \subsection{Construction of Birkhoff cone}

 In this subsection, we will first construct convex cones of density functions on each local stable leaf.
-With the help of these convex cones of density functions on each local stable leaf, we can define our desired fiber convex cone of observables.
-In here, some ideas of the construction of convex cone of obervables are borrowed from \cite{Viana} and \cite{Liv95A}.
-The definition of the convex cone, projective metric on the convex cone and Birkhoff's inequality are recalled in the Appendix.
+With the help of these convex cones of density functions on each local stable leaf, we can define our desired convex cone of observables on each fiber.
+Our construction of convex cone of obervables is inspired by \cite{Liv95A} and \cite{Viana}.
+The definitions of the convex cone in a topological vector space, projective metric on the convex cone, and Birkhoff's inequality are recalled in the Appendix \ref{section convex cone}, which also can be found in \cite{Liv95A,Viana,Cas17}.